cafe-trauma/documentation/starting_cafe.md

 To connect to your respoitory, use `open <repo id>`.
 In our case, we will be using `open cafe`.

+If you have connected to the workbench through your browser, the sidebar should have an option called `New repository` under `Repositories` on the left.

-## Uploading triples to the repository
+## Uploading triples

 You can verify a file using `verify path/to/file.rdf`